Film Spoilers and

 In particular, Angel suspected Simon Skinner as the lead assassin, and then he was attacked in his hotel room by Michael "Lurch" Armstrong (Rory McCann), the trolley boy at Skinner's supermarket - sent by Skinner as the hooded killer to murder him.
 Angel confronted the entire hooded group of town leaders seated in a circle at the town's castle, and as he was pursued by them, he discovered multiple corpses - evidence of the murders of problematic townsfolk.
 Then, he fled the town to save his life.

 Determined to launch an all-out assault upon the town's leaders, Angel returned to face a serious gun-battle skirmish with its armed citizens (with Danny's support) in the streets, and then inside the supermarket, after which:

 The film ended simply, one year later, with the two having decided to remain, to continue policing the town of crimes (Angel: "I kinda like it here").
 Danny had been promoted to Sergeant and Angel was the Chief Inspector of the Sandford Police Service.

-(Simon Pegg) and
+Nicholas Angel (Simon Pegg)

-the Hooded Assassin?
+Simon Skinner (Timothy Dalton) - the Hooded Assassin?

 and Michael ("Lurch")